BEXIS2/Documents/Docs/Datasets.md

 * You can also add new data without altering the underlying data structure.

-#### Data structure based on file oder Creating data structures from files
+#### Data Structure Based on File oder Creating data structures from files

 If you need a new data structure, we strongly recommend that you create it based on the file you want to upload.